Decomposition of convex high dimensional aggregative stochasticcontrol problems

-Observe that for any $u^i\in \hat{\mathcal{U}}_i$, $ G_{i}(u^{i},\cdot)$ is independent of $\mathcal{F}^{-i}$.
-As a first contribution, this paper shows that under some convexity and regularity assumptions on $F_{0}$ and $(G_{i})_{i\in\{1,\ldots,n\}}$, any solution of problem $(P_{2})$ is an $\varepsilon_{n}$-solution of $(P_{1})$, with $\varepsilon_{n}\rightarrow 0$ when $n\to \infty$.
-In addition, an approach of price decomposition for $(P_2)$, based on the formulation $(P_2')$, is easier than for $(P_1)$, since the Lagrange multiplier is deterministic for $(P_2')$, whereas it is stochastic for $(P_1)$.
-Since computing the dual cost of $(P_2)$ is expensive, we propose \textit{Stochastic Uzawa} and \textit{Sampled Stochastic Uzawa} algorithms relying on Robbins Monroe algorithm in the spirit of the stochastic gradient.
-Its convergence is established, relying on the proof provided by \cite{geiersbach2019projected} for the convergence of the stochastic gradient in a Hilbert space.
+Since computing the dual cost of $ (\hat{P}_{2}') $ is expensive, we propose \textit{Stochastic Uzawa} and \textit{Sampled Stochastic Uzawa} algorithms relying on the Robbins-Monroe algorithm, in the spirit of the stochastic gradient.
+Their convergence is established, relying on the proof provided by \cite{geiersbach2019projected} for the convergence of the stochastic gradient in a Hilbert space.
 We check the effectiveness of the \textit{Stochastic Uzawa} algorithm on a linear quadratic Gaussian framework, and we apply the \textit{Sampled Stochastic Uzawa} algorithm to a model of power system, inspired by the work of A. De Paola \textit{et al.} \cite{depaola2019mean}.